2014 Under-21 Provincial Championship: Competition

 There were seven participating teams in the 2014 Under-21 Provincial Championship Group A. These teams played each other twice over the course of the season, once at home and once away.

 Teams received four points for a win and two points for a draw.
 Bonus points were awarded to teams that scored 4 or more tries in a game, as well as to teams that lost a match by 7 points or less.
 Teams were ranked by points, then points difference (points scored less points conceded).

 The top 4 teams qualified for the title play-offs.
 In the semi-finals, the team that finished first had home advantage against the team that finished fourth, while the team that finished second had home advantage against the team that finished third.
 The winners of these semi-finals played each other in the final, at the same venue as the 2014 Currie Cup Premier Division Final.

 The bottom team in Group A played a play-off game at home against the winner of the Group B final for a place in the 2015 Under-21 Provincial Championship Group A.

 Teams

 Team listing

 The following teams took part in the 2014 Under-21 Provincial Championship Group A competition:

 Log

+The final log of the round-robin stage of the 2014 under-21 provincial championship group A is: